Waterlike density anomaly in fermions: Results

 \subsection{Case 2: $U > 0$}

 The ground state phase diagram for $U>0$ is shown in panels a) and b) of Figure~\ref{fig:2sc_U1_V0.25}.
-In this scenario, the system can organize itself into more phases, yielding a richer phase diagram for both the atomic limit and finite hopping amplitudes.
+In this scenario, the system can organize itself into more phases in the atomic limit, yielding a richer phase diagram.
+As $U$ becomes larger, the size of the $(1, 0)$, $(2, 1)$ and $(1, 1)$ phases increase.
 All phase transitions in this diagram are first-order (discontinuous).

 Let us give an interpretation for these results.
 For $V>\frac{1}{2} U$, the observed states are $(0,0)$, $(1,0)$, $(2,0)$, $(2,1)$ and $(2,2)$ depending on the imposed chemical potential.
 Their respective densities are $\rho=0$, $0.5$, $1$, $1.5$ and $2$.
 The three anomalous regions arise due to such successive transitions in the density parameter: from $(1,0)$ to $(1,1)$, from $(1,1)$ to $(2,1)$, and from $(2,1)$ to $(2,2)$.
 Also, note that all states are observed in this regime except for $(1,1)$, because the on-site repulsion represents less energy cost than the inter-site repulsion $V$ (i.e., the particles prefer to be on the same site, when possible).
 If we decrease $V$ to $0<V<\frac{1}{2}U$, the observed phases are $(0,0)$, $(1,0)$, $(1,1)$, $(2,1)$ and $(2,2)$.
 Basically, now the state $(1,1)$ becomes more stable compared to $(2,0)$, since the inter-site repulsion became smaller.
 Therefore, three regions of density anomaly are still present.
 Next, considering small negative values of $-\frac{1}{2}U<V<0$, the phases $(1,0)$ and $(2,1)$ vanish, since the system prefers to form two-site pairs, rather than being singly occupied at each site.
 This is why the stable configurations are $(0,0)$, $(1,1)$, $(2,2)$.
 Hence only one anomalous region will remain, originated from the transition $(1,1)$ to $(2,2)$ .
 Finally, decreasing $V$ to $V<-\frac{1}{2}U$, the system will tend maximize the number of two-site pairs, where only the states are present $(0,0)$ and $(2,2)$.
 Then no anomaly is seen in this regime.